I touched on knitting with 2 carriages in some previous posts:

 Using 2 carriages allows for combining yarns using different tensions, cam settings, fiber content, or sometimes using materials that the single bed color changer is not “friendly” with.
 Also, there is no pushing the wrong button, causing errors in sequence, or dropped knitting if no yarn is picked up.

 A punchcard carriage may be used on electronic machines.
 I work on a KH892, and a 910.
 The 910 is from a much earlier model year than the punchcard machine.
 The back rail for the KH to travel on, is a different shape, with slits as opposed to smooth, and a bit more raised.
 The electronic carriage set on KC locks on the belt and advances the card appropriately, but the fit is quite snug, making it hard to push, while the 892 behaved well on the 910.
-If borrowing carriages and sinker plates from different model years or type of machine to use on another, proceed with caution and listen to your machine.
+If borrowing carriages and sinker plates from different model years or one type of machine to use on another, proceed with caution and listen to your machine.
 Sometimes the span of time between model issues is irrelevant, even if model years are only a year apart, and the swap is not the best for successful knitting, may “work” in one direction, but not as well in the other.